flanksource/docs/canary-checker/docs/scripting/gotemplate.md

 ### TrimSpace

-Trims a string by removing whitespace from the beginning and end of the string.
+Trims a string by removing space from the beginning and end.

 ```go
 {{ "  \n\t foo" | strings.TrimSpace }} // foo